Queen Elizabeth National Park guide

 elephants in Queen Elizabeth National Park

-A diverse and surprising landscape
+A Diverse and suprising landscape

 Queen Elizabeth National Park is mostly a classic savanna.
 The views are wide and open.
 You can see far across grassy plains dotted with acacia trees.
 Water is everywhere.